calacuda/cal-linux/README.md

 - [ ] add astronvim install
 - [ ] add bspwm configs
 - [ ] add hyprland configs
-- [ ] add github workflow to do the following on the first of every month:
+- [ ] add gitlab CI job to do the following on the first of every month:
   - [ ] automatically update git repos in `/root` and `/etc/skel` (astronvim, bspwm configs, hyprland configs, etc).
   - [ ] delete the coresponding .git folders.
   - [ ] commit updates.